Lightning-AI/pytorch-lightning/docs/source/starter/converting.rst

 --------

 *******************************
-1. Move your Computational code
+1. Move your Computational Code
 *******************************

 Move the model architecture and forward pass to your :class:`~pytorch_lightning.core.lightning.LightningModule`.